-If you received DSA from SFE in the earlier years of your medical or dental course, you should apply to us for your NHS Bursary funded year(s) so your DSA can continue to be paid.
+If you received DSA from Student Finance England (SFE) in the earlier years of your medical or dental course, you should apply to us for your NHS Bursary funded year(s) so your existing DSA can continue.
 You will be asked to provide your most recent study needs assessment report and your last SFE DSA funding letter in support of your application.